Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ## Deploying Document Renderer

-### Push code to github.com
+### Push code to GitHub

-Create a new repository in github and push the code to the new repository.
-For a step-by-step guide to import source code to github, you may read [this guide](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).
+Create a new repository in GitHub and push the code to the new repository.
+For a step-by-step guide to import source code to GitHub, you may read [this guide](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).

-### Deploy site from netlify.com
+### Deploy site onto Netlify

-Once you have your code on github.com, you may build and deploy the site from netlify.com.
+Once you have your code on GitHub, you may build and deploy the site onto [Netlify](https://netlify.com).

 ![Create a new site on netlify](/docs/verifiable-document/document-template/netlify-new.png)